 Dr Dima El-Sharkawi (Consultant Haematologist at Royal Marsden Hospital) and Dr Shirley D’Sa (lead WM clinician at UCLH) have also answered your top questions about the COVID-19 vaccine, that is being rolled out across the UK.
-Find more information here.
+Read our Q&A about WM and the COVID-19 vaccine here.

 As of 5 January 2020, England has entered a third national lockdown.
 The Government has instructed that everyone must stay at home, to protect the NHS and save lives.
 General advice for people who are fit and well states that you may only leave home to:

 - shop for basic necessities, for you or a vulnerable person